shadstradamus/DMCS/mappings/gics-to-dmcs.md

 # GICS to DMCS Mapping

-Mapping from Global Industry Classification Standard (GICS) to DMCS taxonomy.
+Mapping from Global Industry Classification Standard (GICS) to DMCS classification.

 ## About GICS